What is Sustainability and How Do I Teach It?

 - and a hands-on science investigation about energy.

 This downloadable PowerPoint can be used as a standalone resource.
-Or, take a look at the Living Things Need Energy lesson plan in our Foundation Year Science Unit “Living Things and Their Needs” which is available to Teach Starter Ultimate Subscription members.
+Or, take a look at the Living Things Need Energy lesson plan in our Foundation Year Science Unit “Living Things and Their Needs”.

 6. Electric Cars as an Introduction to Renewable Energy

 With your students, explore the use of electric cars, both in Australia and around the world.
 This Electric Cars in Australia video from Behind the News can be streamed for free in Australia through the ABC Splash website and is a great introduction to the topic.

 - research different models of all-electric and hybrid cars, compare and contrast the technical and design features of each,

 - complete the printable Renewable and Non-Renewable Energy Sort activity to learn more about the different ways in which energy can be created,

 - create flow diagrams that illustrate the process of sourcing and generating energy from renewable and non-renewable sources,